DDMA meet on April 20 as Delhi sees uptick in COVID-19 cases | Health

 There have been reports of some schoolchildren testing positive for COVID-19 in Delhi and the National Capital Region.

-Earlier this month, the DDMA decided to withdraw the fine on not wearing face masks in public places.
+Earlier this month, the DDMA decided to withdraw the fine on not wearing face masks at public places.

 In February, the DDMA lifted all restrictions in the wake of the significant improvement in the COVID-19 situation in the city.